Frequently Asked Questions

 The document creator ensures that your documents are accurately and securely recorded, and keeps track of all recipients of the NoL.

-If you have begun the NoL process using the document(s) that you downloaded in the past, it will benefit you to become a member so that you can access the remaining rounds with full support from the InPower team and community.
+If you began the NoL process using the document(s) that you downloaded before the document creator was available, it will benefit you to become a member so that you can access the remaining rounds, use the automatic billing tool, and enjoy full support from the InPower team and community.

-Once you are on board, you will enter your data into the document creator using the documents of all of your rounds.
+Once you are a member, you will be able to enter your data into the document creator using the documents from all of your previous rounds.
 After you have entered each round in order, you will be able to go forward with the rounds that you have not yet sent.

 As a member of the InPower Community, you will also have access to a wealth of educational materials and a way to network with others in your area.